Returning to Self

 Last night I attended the ICCTO (Irish Chamber of Commerce) gathering in Toronto at The Museum of Toronto for a viewing of The 52 - Stories of formidable women who have transformed Toronto.

-In meeting fellow countrymen/women I was struck by how many of the room were not, in fact, Irish.
-Conversation with the ED, led into ‘what is means to be Irish’ and how this evolves as an emigrant.
-This is a question of many layers for me, and I left at age 18…but I’m Irish through and through.
-My bones feel it, and over the years my yearning for home has never been stronger.
+In meeting fellow countrymen/women I was struck by how many of the room were not, in fact, Irish!
+Great conversations with the ED and others I met, led into ‘what is means to be Irish’ and how this evolves as an emigrant.

-You you might know from past blogs I’m only 50% Irish in my genes so there’s an added complexity to the question of ‘me’.
 Consideration of my DNA, inter-generational inheritance and how experiences I never had are part of me, my behaviours and how I operate is intriguing ..and terrifying at times!

 This blog post is accompanied by a photo from my maternal Grandfather’s side - on the Beara Peninsula, West Cork.
+(Image: My maternal great-grandparents John Harrington (b 1867) and Kate (neé Stack) with 6 of their 10 children. )

-While I feel like I’ve learned more about the family, I truly know very little.
-I do know I dream of their farm called The Grove and feel a pull to visit again soon.
 In Irish history and mythology the Beara Peninsula has always been of importance - today it’s significance in ancient and contemporary spirituality is globally recognised and the thought of spending time there to soak it all in moves up my list each year.

 This ongoing enquiry is one of the things that I look forward to this year.
 In 2026 my focus is about returning to self, rooting, digging and delving and finding out more about what I carry in the bones of me.